 The details of these methods are described in New Zealand Standard NZS 4218 and you can get assistance from an engineer, architect or designer to make these calculations.
 MBIE’s Building Performance acceptable solution and verification documents provide tables and a simple calculator, which design and construction professionals can use to determine R-values.
 (You can, for instance, consult the document H1 Energy Efficiency Acceptable Solution H1/AS1 to identify your climatic zone.)

 You can also use a mix-and-match approach, which involves both calculating and modelling building performance.
 This allows you to take the energy performance of different building elements and trade off the cost and benefits of each option to give you an overall BPI (building performance index), which is the measure that matters.

-Our Window Energy Efficiency Rating System (WEERS) allows you to accurately assess the energy efficiency of the windows or glazed doors you purchase.
-It can be given to your architect or energy consultant to use as part of assessing your home’s total energy performance calculation or BPI.
+To help you achieve an accurate measure of the energy performance for your home, we’ve developed WEERS (Window Energy Efficiency Rating System), which gives every glazed window or door you purchase an accurate energy efficiency rating.
+The rating can be given to your architect or energy consultant to use as part of assessing your home’s total energy performance calculation or BPI.